NEFSC/READ-SSB-Lee-BlackSeaBass/README.md

 train a Random Forest model to transactions data from 2015-2024 and use the results to predict the class of the Unclassified market category.

+Related projects include
+"Data pull and exploration": This is a data pull and prep portion.
+It includes a datapull from CAMS and other sources, data exploration, and moderate amounts of data processing that is (hopefully) general to all projects.

-3. "Catch shares, Environmental variation, and Port choice": There are different regulations in each state.
+"Catch shares, Environmental variation, and Port choice": There are different regulations in each state.
 Three states have a catch share program.
 The others do not; these states have a wide range of possession limits.
 Gear restrictions, mostly mesh size (trawl) or vent size (pot), are similar, but also vary by state.